AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/dashboard.md

 ![](assets/dashboard-350x495.png)

 You can brand your account to show your own organization's logo, colors, custom links, and more.
-For more information, see [Brand the Workfront Proof site](../../../workfront-proof/wp-acct-admin/branding/brand-wp-site.md)."
+For more information, see [Brand the [!DNL Workfront Proof] site](../../../workfront-proof/wp-acct-admin/branding/brand-wp-site.md)."

-If you don't brand your account, the [!DNL Workfront] Proof logo and standard colors appear.
+If you don't brand your account, the [!DNL Workfront Proof] logo and standard colors appear.

 ## Header menu